AREAS OF EXPERTISE

 - Acting for various and numerous industry participants on force majeure claims, petroleum and mineral licensing issues and joint venture arrangements.

 - Acting for Stefan Lepionka on proceedings involving the actions of mortgagees and purchasers over land in Hawke’s Bay.
 This included a leading Court of Appeal decision on mortgagees’ duties ( 3 NZLR 36) and related High Court proceedings including having the original developer of the land declared a vexatious litigant: NZHC 2184.

 - Acting for Sir Robert Jones and his trustee company in successfully suing his former tax advisors for negligence: 1 NZLR 166; (2011) 25 NZTC 25,834.

 - Acting for Environment Canterbury on proceedings involving the collapse of a bus company which gave rise to contractual and tortious claims against it.

 - Acting on arbitrations relating to claims arising out of sale and purchase agreements for major businesses including banks and energy companies.

-- Acting for Pharmac on a range of judicial review matters for a large number of years including a six day judicial review of its three decisions surrounding the funding of Herceptin – see NZAR 101; a two day judicial review regarding the funding of asthma products; and a four day hearing on PHARMAC’s involvement in the Medsafe approval process: (2002) 16 PRNZ 361.
+- Acting for Pharmac on a range of judicial review matters including a six day judicial review of its three decisions surrounding the funding of Herceptin – see NZAR 101; a two day judicial review regarding the funding of asthma products; and a four day hearing on PHARMAC’s involvement in the Medsafe approval process: (2002) 16 PRNZ 361.